 The 99-year Lease Time Bomb

 Upon expiry of the 99-year lease, the HDB flat will be returned to the landowner, which is HDB.
-Then HDB will in turn surrender the land to the State.
-There is a common notion that the government is obliged to pay compensation when the 99 year lease HDB ends, but this isn’t true.
+Then HDB will, in turn, surrender the land to the State.
+There is a common notion that the government is obliged to pay compensation when the 99-year lease HDB ends, but this isn’t true.
 To further hit up the mark, the value of your HDB flat at the end of the lease is theoretically zero.

-Technically speaking, no HDB development as of the moment have reached the end of its 99-year lease.
+Technically speaking, no HDB development as of the moment has reached the end of its 99-year lease.
 Why?
 Because HDB was only created during the 1960s.
 Additionally, the government always intervened before the end of the lease happens via SERS or Selective En-Bloc Redevelopment Scheme.

 What is SERS?